nens/brostar-api/README.md

 If a requirement has changed (either dependency in `pyproject.toml` or an extra development package in `requirements.in`:

-    $ docker-compose run --rm web pip-compile --extra=test \
+    $ docker compose run --rm web pip-compile --extra=test \
       --output-file=requirements.txt dev-requirements.in pyproject.toml
-    $ docker-compose run ...same command... --upgrade  # to grab new versions
+    $ docker compose run ...same command... --upgrade  # to grab new versions

 ## Internal N&S server installation notes

-This is a public project, so the actual server deployment scripts with the passwords and so are safely hidden away in https://github.com/nens/brostar-site :-) We're installed with docker-compose on https://staging.brostar.nl and https://www.brostar.nl .
+This is a public project, so the actual server deployment scripts with the passwords and so are safely hidden away in https://github.com/nens/brostar-site :-) We're installed with docker compose on https://staging.brostar.nl and https://www.brostar.nl .
 See the readme of `brostar-site` for the internal deployment documentation.